The Humble Beginnings of Pub Quiz

 So, what’s next?
 As statistics show, there’s still lots of room for growth in the US.

 Also, with the expanding DIY trend, keep an eye out for more bars to move to an in-house performance.
-That might mean creating their shows from scratch, or using a service like Flex to generate a custom show quickly and easily.
+That might mean creating their shows from scratch, or using a service like Last Call Trivia to run their show smoothly and easily.
 Either way, it allows bar owners to reduce the cost of their event by using assets they already have on hand (sound equipment, host, etc).

 How has the culture changed in America?

 Trivia has been a staple in the US for nearly 40 years.
 Throughout that time, it’s become clear that it’s embedded in American culture.
 Think of the different icons that have risen to the forefront of pop culture throughout that time.

 The popularity of these shows and apps can be explained by several factors.
 First, winning often involves a prize.
 At events, winning teams are typically given a gift card or free bar tab.
 With HQ, the winners split a cash prize.
 Tournaments offer even larger payouts.